openhab/openhab-docs/developers/bindings/index.md

 updateProperty("uniqueId", uniquePropVal);
 ```

-Alternatively in the case that a `configuration parameter` will be used to match the auto discovery representation property it must be declared in `thing-types.xml` and in the Thing handler's `Configuration` class:
+Alternatively in the case that a `configuration parameter` will be used to match the auto discovery representation property, the parameter must be declared in either, a) the `thing-types.xml` file, or b) the `config-description` [XML file](config-xml.md).
+And it must also be declared in the Thing handler's `Configuration` class:

 ```java
 public class MyThingConfiguration {